 Turn on CNBC—the NBC business channel.
-You can be pretty sure that just about everyone you see who works for the channel makes an annual salary in the six figures—or seven (and with all the benefits).
-You can also be assured that the majority of those they interview are certainly making annual incomes in six figures and many in seven figures—and a few in eight figures.
-The last item means $10-million and up.
+You can be pretty sure that just about everyone you see who works for the channel makes an annual salary at least in the six figures (and that includes all the benefits).
+You can also be assured that the majority of those they interview are certainly making annual incomes in six figures and many in seven figures—and a few in eight figures (or more) The last item means $10-million and up.
 Don’t change the channel just yet.
 Watch it for a while.
 You will see that all they talk about is what company is succeeding, which is failing, who’s paying dividends, what the stock is doing, who’s making money, going broke—or whatever.
 It’s all about the rise and fall, and the failure and success of business.

 As you watch all this, keep one thing in mind.
 All these people and all these businesses they are all talking about—they are all dependent on one central fact: Everything is dependent on whether the public will buy the products and services of these companies.
 And the public is the great majority of people out there.
 Some might call them the 99 percent.
 Others might call them the masses, and others might call them the majority.
 And if it’s just the majority, it’s far beyond 51 percent.
 If it’s not the 99 percent, it most certainly is the 90 percent.